turbocep/TOP_FizzBuzz_Game/readme.txt

 Run the project by opening its index.html file in a browser from the "fizzBuzz" folder.
 You'll be prompted to enter an integer.

+Further improvements:

+Add integer verification for user input.
+Alert user and prompt to re-enter if verification fails.